homsar/homsar.github.io/_posts/2025-08-22-japan-end-to-end.md

       I realise that "multiple trains per hour" is an amazing privilege to much of the world;
       just by Shinkansen standards it's on the low side.

+## Changes

+2025-09-01 00:32:
+Fixed an inaccuracy claiming that you could take the 800 series to Shin-Osaka.
+You can't,
+you can only get it as far as Hakata.

 [800kei]: <https://en.wikipedia.org/wiki/800_Series_Shinkansen>
 [akita]: <https://en.wikipedia.org/wiki/Akita_Shinkansen>